When is the right time to move to a senior community?

 What services are included in the rent?

-Example: Independent Living, Assisted Living, Personal Care, and Memory Care - most of our communities include a wide variety of services in the base rent including meals, weekly housekeeping, activity programs, scheduled transportation and utilities such as electricity, water and garbage.
-Select a community and find out what is included.
+Most of our communities include a wide variety of services in the base rent including meals, weekly housekeeping, activity programs, scheduled transportation and utilities such as electricity, water and garbage.

 Does Senior Services of America offer hospice services?